 This will include a first reflection upon the kind of methodological innovation that is warranted by computational law if it is to sustain the mode of existence of law as the Rule of Law.
 The papers will be authored by the legal team, with input from the computer science team, and used as input for the dissertations of the PhD students.

-The papers will interact with two major international conferences on legal protection in data-driven law (end of 2021) and in code-driven law (end of 2022) in Brussels, with pivotal keynotes and based on a Call for Papers.
+The papers will interact with the major international conference on legal protection in computational law, scheduled for the Fall of 2022 in Brussels, with pivotal keynotes and based on a Call for Papers.